Skip to main content

 Frequently Asked Questions

-You might be considering removing coverages to lower your insurance costs now that many Accident Benefit coverages are optional.
+You might be considering removing coverages to lower your insurance costs since many Accident Benefits coverages are optional.
 However, we strongly recommend that you carefully consider the risks and added financial exposure of forgoing specific coverages before making any changes to your existing policy.
 These coverages are designed to give financial support and provide access to a variety of services that could greatly accelerate the recovery of the injured person or persons.
 While removing coverages could result in short-term savings, the potential implications of not having adequate coverage in the event of an injury or death could be severe.